disney/terraform-aws-kinesis-firehose-splunk/README.md

 You will use a KMS key of your choice to encrypt the token, as it is sensitive.
 See `hec_token` input variable below for more information.

+**Note:** the user of this module is responsible for specifying the `provider {}` block for the AWS Terraform provider.
+As of v5.0.0 the provider block was removed from this module.

 ##### Example
 ```
 module "kinesis_firehose" {